Enter your email address below and subscribe to our newsletter

 Gnocchi cooked and frozen are similarly short in shelf duration.

 But, if you’ve cooked too many meals and would like to store the leftovers, it’s fine also.
-Of course, when you end up with leftover gnocchi with toppings, it’s possible to store that.
+When you end up with leftover gnocchi with toppings, you can freeze it as well.

 How To Freeze Gnocchi That Has Not Been Cooked